Goblincomet/candle-pattern-scanner/README.md

 | :---                            |     :---                         |     :---                                  |          ---:     |
 | Bullish Engulfing on D/W/Mo     | Reach engulf. conterminous line  | Value is negative and below a threshold.  | Open BUY trade.   |
 | Bearish Engulfing on D/W/Mo     | Reach engulf. conterminous line  | Value is posative and above a threshold.  | Open SELL trade.  |

-<h2>7.
-Credits</h2>
-<p>I can't credit anyone directly, but this section seems appropriate because I owe special thanks to so many course & content creators, chanels, youtubers.</p>
-<p>1.
-MQL4 Programming.
-Visit https://www.youtube.com/channel/UCIuhfiM34b2P8qv_HX_uwug/featured </p>
-<p>2.
-ForexBoat Team.
-Check out https://www.udemy.com/course/learn-mql4/ </p>
-<p>These guys create amazing content and I have learned so much from them!</p>

-<h2>8.
-License</h2>
-<p>Feel free to use this project for yourself.
-Or to edit it, use bits of it.
-Do not commercialize it!
-My Candlestick-Pattern-Scanner project is licensed under the GNU AGPLv3 license.
-Check out the licence link to better understand what you can and cannot do with this code. </p>